MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2015-12-12-jan-zehrfeld.markdown

 When I wake up and start practicing, I know I want to.
 It used to be like that.
 When I didn't have it, it used to be a random thing I liked, different stuff.
 What I practiced wasn't as focused as what it is now.
 Now I want to be really...
 I got the *Erkenntnis*...
 What is that in German?
 The awareness or knowledge that you cannot be able to do everything.
 A country or recording guitarist or classical guitarist.
 There are so many great aspects of playing guitar, but the time is limited and you have to focus on something.
 {: .interviewee}

 I think by <span class="important">making weird music, I've found something that's really myself</span> and that's what I can do good.
 That's my cup of tea.
 That's what I can do best.
-That's what I have to EDIT.
+That's what I have to.
 I know I have to really specialize in order to get a chance to be recognized by the world.
 Otherwise, I don't have a chance because there are so many good musicians.
 You have to find a way to do your own thing *and then* putting 100% into it and then you have a chance to be recognized.
 {: .interviewee}

 I think I've found the thing that I can do best so now I know what to focus on way better.
 I know, "Well, maybe I should check out more of this technique or that technique" and it'd be great to be a nice flamenco player.
 Why not?
 But, when just starting to do it, I recognize, "No!"" <span class="important">It would take so much longer and it would distract from what I can do best</span>, which is this weird thing.
 I need to focus on the weird stuff.